William Cornwallis

-Admiral Sir William Cornwallis, (20 February 1744 – 5 July 1819) was a Royal Navy officer.
-He was the brother of Charles Cornwallis, 1st Marquess Cornwallis, British commander at the siege of Yorktown.
+Admiral Sir William Cornwallis, (20 February 1744 – 5 July 1819) was a Royal Navy officer and politician.
 Cornwallis took part in a number of decisive battles including the siege of Louisbourg in 1758, when he was 14, and the Battle of the Saintes but is best known as a friend of Lord Nelson and as the commander-in-chief of the Channel Fleet during the Napoleonic Wars.
 He is depicted in the Horatio Hornblower novel, Hornblower and the Hotspur.
 His affectionate contemporary nickname from "the ranks" was Billy Blue, and a sea shanty was written during his period of service, reflecting the admiration his men had for him.

 Early life

 William Cornwallis was born 20 February 1744.
 His father was Charles, the fifth baron and first earl Cornwallis, and his mother was Elizabeth, daughter of Charles Townshend, 2nd Viscount Townshend.
 William was the younger brother of General Charles Cornwallis.
 He went to Eton College in 1753.